 How does chlamydia spread?

-Chlamydia is a bacterial infection that spreads easily between people through many kinds of sexual activity including oral, vaginal, or anal.
+Chlamydia is a bacterial infection that spreads easily between people through many kinds of sexual activity including oral, vaginal or anal sex.
 Chlamydia is highly contagious regardless of the duration of contact or use of contraceptives.

 Is chlamydia treatable?

 Yes, chlamydia is treated through the use of antibiotics.
-Doctors often prescribe azithromycin or doxycycline for the treatment of chlamydia.
-One is a single dose antibiotic, the other is taken over the course of a week.
-Both are effective at killing the bacteria that cause chlamydia infection.
 It is important to be sure you abstain from sex of any kind during treatment to avoid infecting others.
 We also recommend your partner be tested and treated as well before resuming your sexual relationship.

 If I test positive for chlamydia, do I also have gonorrhea?

 Not necessarily.
 Many people who test positive for chlamydia also test positive for gonorrhea.
-Doctors often recommend people be tested for both diseases at the same time due to their prevalence to be seen together.
+Doctors often recommend people be tested for both diseases at the same time due to the fact that they are commonly seen together.
 We offer a dual testing panel that tests for both chlamydia and gonorrhea.

 Can I still be treated for chlamydia if I am pregnant?